slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 - Loyalty is earned, not owed.
 If they drain your energy, stunt your growth, or disrespect your boundaries, let them go.
 You weren’t born to carry dead weight.
 Protect your peace and move forward.
 - Never force, don’t beg and don’t chase.
-- One day you're going to miss how much I cared.
+- One day you’re going to miss how much I cared.
 - Choose people that choose you.
 The end.
 -->